 Now to this podcast!

-Now we’re all concerned about our own health and that of the environment, and so many of us wonder what are the best food and water-related investments.
+Now we’re all concerned about our own health and that of the environment, and so many of us wonder what are the best food funds and water-related investments.
 Well, regarding sustainable food, Maria Lettini, writes about three of the best food funds in an article titled, Three funds tapping into sustainable food trends that appear on the Portfolio Advisor site.

 The first fund she writes about is RobecoSAM’s Sustainable Food Equities fund (ROBAGED: LX).
 She says, that, “This fund invests in potential solutions to the major environmental and social challenges facing the food sector.”
 End quote.